Dear Your Teen:

 EXPERT | John Mayer, Ph.D.

-This situation is bullying, and my advice is to instruct your teenager to deal with this bullying in sport in the same way we teach kids about how to deal with any kind of bullying.
+This situation is bullying, and my advice is to instruct your teenager to deal with this bullying in sport in the same way we teach kids about how to deal with any other kind of bullying.
 All of our experience and work in the area of bullying teaches us that there are only three actions that actually work to create a bullying resolution.
 These are:

 - Don’t React.